hbibakbr/LessonQA/README.md

 # Quality Assurance Learning Project 1
 Repository for Learning Software Quality Assurance

-This project Include 4 Features or Scenario on [Magento Softwaretestingboard](https://magento.softwaretestingboard.com/)
+This is a web testing automation project built using **Cypress** framework The project includes 4 Features or Scenario from [Magento Softwaretestingboard](https://magento.softwaretestingboard.com/)

 **Auth**
 1. Registration